|

 I was in an Amtrak train that hit a suicide car last year.
 That's one of the more selfish ways to take your life as it screws up thousands of other peoples' plans, as well as all of the freight train schedules.
 Plus the coroner has to trudge through a mile of knee deep snow because the car gets pushed way past the intersection.
 Then they need to collect all body parts strewn about on both sides of the train.
 It was really fun for us to watch this all transpire with my 2 preschool girls.

-So live your life and live it well.
-There's not much left of me to tell.
 I just got back up each time I fell.

 Joined: Aug 2001